twoperkg/awesome-bootstrapped-software/README.md

 ## Other

 - [StartFast](https://startfa.st) - A curated directory of essential tools, resources, and products for developers and founders to build and launch faster.
+- [Picmal](https://picmal.app) - Batch convert and compress your images, videos and audios offline on your Mac.

 ## Contributing